ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-5. Explain the trade-off between the level of the confidence and the precision with which the parameter is estimated?
+Q. Explain the trade-off between the level of the confidence and the precision with which the parameter is estimated?

 <details><summary><b>Answer</b></summary>